Deficiency zero for random reaction networks under a stochastic block model framework: A stochastic block model framework for binary CRNs

 In this case, we recover the unweighted Erd\H os-R\'enyi framework in \cite{prevalence}.
 From \cite{prevalence}, and Theorem \ref{theorem:pn} below, the threshold function for deficiency zero is $r(n) = \frac1{n^3}$.
 In other words,

-Lemma 5.2 and Lemma 5.3 in \cite{prevalence} then tell us that for $p(n) \ll \frac1{n^3}$, the random reaction networks we observe only contain edges from $E^{2,2}_n$ with high probability.
-In other words, with the unweighted framework, we only see deficiency zero in ``closed systems" (reaction networks with no inflow and outflow).
+Lemma 4.2 and Lemma 4.3 in \cite{prevalence} then tell us that for $\lim_{n\to\infty}\frac{p_n}{r(n)} = 0$, the random reaction networks we observe only contain edges from $E^{2,2}_n$ with high probability.
+In other words, with the unweighted framework, we only see deficiency zero in ``closed systems" (reaction networks with no inflow and outflow) of a very particular type.
 Reactions such as inflow and outflow, unary-unary, and unary-binary are underrepresented in this case. $\triangle$ \end{example}

 \begin{example}[A closed system with $\alpha_{0,1}=\alpha_{0,2}=0, \alpha_{1,1}=2, \alpha_{1,2}=1$]

 In this case, we have the expected number of edges in $E^{0,1}_n$ is $K_{0,1}(n)\sim np_n$ and the expected number of edges in $E^{0,2}_n$ is $K_{0,2}(n) \sim n^2p_n$.
 It is easy to check that the parameters $\alpha_{i,j}$ are selected such that